-Yewtopia® Plum Yew is ideal for areas where low growing hedges are needed.
+Yewtopia® Plum Yew is ideal for shade to part shade areas where low growing hedges are needed.

 Robin® Holly’s pyramidal shape, lush, dark green foliage and red berries make it an easy choice for a hedge or privacy planting.

 5. Finish up and fill-in with ornamental grasses, annuals and perennials.